 MY TOOLS AND TECHNIQUES:

-My massage approach fuses many different styles of massage, including slow deep-tissue and myofascial work (to really get the knots out), and soothing, nourishing Swedish massage and gentle Craniosacral holds (designed to calm the nervous system), with an emphasis on structural alignment.
+My massage approach fuses many different styles, including slow deep-tissue and myofascial work (to really get the knots out), and soothing, nourishing Swedish massage and gentle Craniosacral holds (designed to calm the nervous system), with an emphasis on structural alignment.
 I like to see (with my hands as well as my eyes) where the body is out of alignment or unbalanced, and then I try to unwind the tissues.

 Habits and repetitive motions can cause imbalances that can eventually lead to pain or even injury.
 When my clients commit to regular sessions, they universally experience an increase in overall mobility and a decrease in day-to-day discomforts.

 Massage isn't magic, but it sure can feel that way sometimes!

 With clients' consent, I also occasionally employ tools such as cupping, gua sha, essential oils, and CBD (also known in WA as CHABA).
 And as we go, I always encourage feedback-- I want you to tell me what works for you and what doesn't, so together we can create the perfect experience.

 MY MASSAGE STORY: